Elephant Meat, Bird Bones, and the Dignity of Early Jobs

 When it finally settled atop the center drain, there was the question of what to do next.
 Alone in the kitchen, I made the rational choice.
 I washed it off and put it on the tray to be served shortly among another two dozen roasts carved for a guest list of 500, people who were hungry and waiting just through the swinging doors of the catering hall where my new employer had set up shop.

-Yes, I was too young and too inexperienced for the job, 16 years old but it was a scrappy company and they took the risk that I could be their man.
-With no training, but sporting the credential of a “food handlers’ license”—which I obtained by having watched a film about how a guy who popped a pimple in the bathroom poisoned an entire dining room of people—I was suddenly a chef to multitudes.
+Yes, I was too young and too inexperienced for the job, 16 years old, but it was a scrappy company, and they took the risk that I could be their man.
+With no training but sporting the credential of a “food handlers’ license”—which I obtained by having watched a film about how a guy who popped a pimple in the bathroom poisoned an entire dining room of people—I was suddenly a chef to multitudes.

 The owner of the catering company knew the secret to success.
 It was not the food.
 It came down to one word: beer.
-The goal was to serve plenty of it, long before the food arrived.
+The goal was to serve plenty of it long before the food arrived.
 The food was my responsibility.
 By the time it was served, no one much cared if it was good or bad.

 In those days, there was a fashion for exotic meat, and people would pay plenty.
 An event was on the calendar.
 Up rolled a truck carrying frozen carcasses of elephants, lions, snakes, and giraffes, and I dutifully put them in the freezer.
 The owner, the manager, my boss, said to take them out for thawing because the dinner was tomorrow night.
 So I did.
-Then he called me to put them in the ovens with some of the “usual seasonings” by which I assumed he meant salt and pepper, and I did so.
+Then he called me to put them in the ovens with some of the “usual seasonings,” by which I assumed he meant salt and pepper, and I did so.

-The time came and out I and a few others went with the extraordinary delicacies that I was not paid enough to sample.
+The time came, and out I and a few others went with the extraordinary delicacies that I was not paid enough to sample.
 But the crowd of hundreds of men (and only men), now already three or four beers deep, went nuts.
 Every man swore it was the best meal he had ever tasted.
-The resulting mess was beyond belief and included tin pans stacked nearly to the ceiling and towers of plates smeared with wild-animal fat.
+The resulting mess was beyond belief and included tin pans stacked nearly to the ceiling and towers of plates smeared with wild animal fat.
 Cleaning that, which I did alone, took the whole of Sunday.
 I felt like a hero.

-Those are two events of countless stories I can tell from my jobs over ten years between the ages of 12 and 22, among which included roof repair, organ tuning, piano moving, fence building, water-well digging, bussing tables, waxing floors, crushing boxes at a department store, manning the returns desk at a sports shop, measuring custom clothing, selling furniture, and laundry service and delivery.
+Those are two events of countless stories I can tell from my jobs over 10 years between the ages of 12 and 22, among which included roof repair, organ tuning, piano moving, fence building, water-well digging, bussing tables, waxing floors, crushing boxes at a department store, manning the returns desk at a sports shop, measuring custom clothing, selling furniture, and laundry service and delivery.
 The memories are deeply etched on my brain.

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)